reekKiE/CompleteSuicideManual-En/English/chapter_3.md

 In order not to be quickly discovered and sent to the hospital, finding an inconspicuous place is also the first consideration.
 The college girl who jumped from the middle of the Marunouchi Building and the adjacent building was discovered a year later.
 It was quite an inconspicuous place, since she was not discovered until such a long time later.
 Next to the stone wall under Building No. 7 of Sophia University, when collecting the bodies of students who jumped from the roof, they accidentally found the bodies of students who had disappeared six months ago.
 Of course, such cases are rare.

-## Experience: A painless way to die!
+## Experience: A painless way to die

 The most curious thing is what it feels like during the falling process and whether there is pain when landing.